mrvautin/openKB/README.md

 # openKB

-openKB is a Knowledge base application built with [Nodejs](https://nodejs.org/) and [ExpressJS](http://expressjs.com/).
+openKB is a Knowledge base application (FAQ) built with [Nodejs](https://nodejs.org/) and [ExpressJS](http://expressjs.com/).
 The application uses a flat file database called [nedb](https://github.com/louischatriot/nedb) for easy installation.
 The application is designed to be easy and based around search rather than nested categories.
 Simply search for what you want and select from the results.

 Demo: [http://openkb.mrvautin.com](http://openkb.mrvautin.com)